 The same approach can be extended to represent systems with multiple types of cells.
-The multicellular system can be represented as a Component that includes each strain of cell as a SubComponent that is an instanceOf a Component defining its strain.
+The multicellular system can be represented as a Component that includes each strain of cell as a Feature, in this example a SubComponent that is an instanceOf a Component defining its strain.
 Interactions and constraints, such as a molecule that both strains interact with, are implemented using ComponentReferences to link to the definitions within each cell system description.
 An example is shown in Figure 23.